NEW REPORT: How UK theatre talent nurtures the wider economy - www.danceuk.org/news/article/new-study-shows-uk-theatre-talent-nurtures-wider-economy

 Contemporary dance reaches millions of pupils through education programmes and visits.
 An example of this is Welsh contemporary dance company Earthfall who last year delivered 168 workshops in education to almost 4000 participants. (www.earthfall.org.uk)

 Dance is important in education, health, social cohesion and regeneration.
 People dance for fun, recreation, social reasons and for health.
-Research undertaken by the Foundation for Community Dance identified over 73,000 participatory projects, engaging over 4.7 million people in 2000.
+Research undertaken by People Dancing identified over 73,000 participatory projects, engaging over 4.78 million people in 2002.

 According to the Central Council for Physical Recreation, dance is a popular activity for 5 million participants, or 10 percent of the UK population. • Over 4.8 million people participate in community dance each year (Foundation for Community Dance).